Luis Moya, Zacatecas: Demographics

-In the 2020 Mexican Census, Luis Moya recorded a population of 13,184 inhabitants living in 3267 households.
+In the 2020 Census, Luis Moya recorded a population of 13,184 inhabitants living in 3267 households.
 The 2010 Census recorded a population of 12,234 inhabitants in Luis Moya.

 There are 47 inhabited localities in the municipality, of which only the municipal seat, also called Luis Moya, is classified as urban.
 It recorded a population of 6983 inhabitants in the 2020 Census.

 Economy and infrastructure

 The economy of Luis Moya is diversified between the primary, secondary and tertiary sectors.
 Agricultural activities include the farming of dairy cattle, whose production supplies companies such as Lala and Nestlé; and crops such as alfalfa, fodder corn and oats, grapes, and tomatoes.
 Manufacturing activities include food processing, metalworking and textile production.

-Federal Highway 45 runs through the northern part of the municipality, connecting it to Zacatecas City in the northwest and Aguascalientes City in the south.
+Federal Highway 45 runs through the northern part of the municipality, connecting it to the cities of Zacatecas to the northwest and Aguascalientes to the south.
 A segment of Federal Highway 71 branches off from Highway 45 at the municipal seat of Luis Moya and runs south to San Francisco de los Romo in Aguascalientes.
 The Ferromex-owned railroad which runs between the cities of Aguascalientes and Zacatecas forms part of the municipality's western border.